valkey-io/spring-data-valkey/examples/README.md

 ## Notes

 - All examples use Valkey GLIDE as the connection driver (Lettuce and Jedis are also supported)
+- All examples reference a parent examples POM which specifies any common depedencies (spring-data-valkey, valkey-glide, etc)
 - Most examples create resources directly in `main()` for simplicity; see `cache` and `repositories` for Spring `@Configuration` examples
 - Each example cleans up any data it creates in the datastore